Designations Congruent with Things: Chapter 23

 “But Mako,” Newt says.

-Consciousness and cognizance, dead Caitlin Lightcap sings, in a recollected, drunken tribute half a decade old and half a world away.
+Consciousness and cognizance, dead Caitlin Lightcap sings in a drunken tribute half a decade old and half a world away.
 Combine to dissonance.
-You insightful bastard, Geiszler.
-You brilliant, absolute bastard.
+You absolute bastard, Geiszler.
+You brilliant little biospawn.

-“I was aware of that, yes,” Hermann says, pressing him in the direction of the couch.
+“I was aware of that, yes.”
+Hermann presses him in the direction of the couch.

 “You should have told me that, probably,” Newt says.
 “I tell you when people like you.
 Like Flow.
 Flow thinks you’re the cool one.
-I’m not sure how she got that idea, but yeah.”
+Not sure how she got that idea, but yeah.”

-“Well I’m going to be honest with you, that does not sound like ‘liking’,” Newt says, nonplussed and getting pushed onto the couch.
+“I’ll be honest with you, that doesn’t sound like ‘liking’.”
+Newt, nonplussed, gets pushed onto the couch.
 He finds horizontalness to really be working for him.
 “You can see why I might be confused.
-But I think that only describes you actually,” Newt says.
+But I think that only describes you actually.”

 “Possibly,” Hermann replies.